danielmurphy1/SnakeGame/README.md

 ### Summary

 I created this app to learn how to use the HTML canvas element.
-I learned how to create and draw the canvas, how to draw items over the canvas.
+I learned how to create and draw the canvas, as well as how to draw items over the canvas.
 What was most challenging, though, was learning how to create 2D animation using the canvas's 2D context so that the canvas and the items drawn on it could continuously be drawn, giving the appearance of animation.
 This was achieved by utilizing JavaScript's built-in setInterval() function and setting a framerate so as to achieve the smoothest possible animation appearance.

 In creating this game, I also increaed my debugging skills.
 It is one thing to debug an app that relies on user input to move through the code, but when debugging using the setInterval() function, it is even more important to watch the code to follow the logic.